Subaru’s loyal customers are protected for 3 years or 36,000 miles under the factory warranty.

 You are usually first offered an extended warranty for your Subaru when you purchase it from the dealership.
 Contrary to what the dealer might tell you, you’re not required to add extended warranty protection the day you buy the car.

-Extended warranties from third parties can be added almost any time throughout the life of your Subaru.
+Extended warranties from independent companies can be added almost any time throughout the life of your Subaru.
 Endurance, for example, has protection plans to cover cars up to 200,000 miles.
 Those with vehicles like the Subaru Forester may want to add an extended warranty later on, as this model ranks 10th for cars kept for over 15 years.

 Common Repair Costs For Subarus